 If you’re switching to or from a Virgin Media service, you will need to contact your current provider to cancel your existing services.
 If you’re switching to Sky from a non-Virgin Media service, such as BT or TalkTalk, there’s no need to contact your old provider; Sky will handle that for you.

 Fast download speeds are ideal for frequent downloaders and movie streamers.
-But if that’s not you, then you could be better off settling for a slower, standard broadband package.
+But if that’s not you, then you could be better off settling for a slower, standard broadband package, which is fast enough for most households.
 The same goes for TV.
 Hundreds of channels are lovely, and present a great range of choice for those long nights at home in front of the fire.
 But do you really need so many?
 Comparing what you realistically need against what’s available will save you from paying for services you’re not using.